Zwartepinken, by Arle (1966)

 Other Arle work

-Between 1965 and 1970, Leo Loedts made many illustrations for the Altoria magazines.
-They were signed by Arle, but believed to be largely solo work by Loedts.
-For Zonnekind, Arle made the serial 'De Vliegende Schildpad' ("The Flying Terrapin") in cooperation with scriptwriter R. Staelens.
+Between 1965 and 1970, many of the "Arle" illustrations for the Altoria magazines are believed to be largely solo work by Loedts.
+For Zonnekind, Arle made the serial 'De Vliegende Schildpad' ("The Flying Terrapin") in collaboration with scriptwriter R. Staelens.
 Loedts also made drawings for Zonnekind's short stories, the so-called "Opstel-Filmpje" ("Essay-Film", 1969).
 For 't Kapoentje, the children's supplement of newspaper Het Volk, Arle made the humor comic 'De Familie Nopjes' (1965), written by Leo's brother Jos Loedts.

 Work with Jef Nys and Jean-Pol